 For many people, the importance of Dostoevsky and the reason of the interest for him lies in the capacity of his texts to change their way of understanding life, looking at themselves and their roles in the world: his works discover levels of being, depths that they were unable to see before.
 Philosophers, theologians, and saints call Dostoevsky their mentor and teacher.
-The mission of the journal is, first of all, to attract and support research that through the methods of microanalysis, slow reading, and hermeneutical circle seeks to reveal the meanings that the author put in the text, being convinced that “art, for example, at least in a novelist, is the ability to express in the faces and the images of the novel your thought so clearly that the reader, reading the novel, can understand the writer’s thought as perfectly as the writer himself understood it while creating his work” (Dostoevsky, 1972-1990, vol. 18, p.
+The mission of the journal is, above all, to attract and support research that through the methods of microanalysis, slow reading, and hermeneutical circle seeks to reveal the meanings that the author communicates in the text, being convinced that “art, for example, at least in a novelist, is the ability to express in the faces and the images of the novel your thought so clearly that the reader, reading the novel, can understand the writer’s thought as perfectly as the writer himself understood it while creating his work” (Dostoevsky, 1972-1990, vol. 18, p.
 80).

 This kind of research requires an accurate reading of the original texts.
 Therefore, part of our mission is the support and engagement of textual studies dedicated to the correction of reading errors in Dostoevsky’s texts.

 Dostoevsky absorbed vast layers of the culture that preceded him, and studies about it are important for the understanding of his texts if they concentrate not only on the similarities, but also the differences, the transformation that he produced in the very foundation of what he learned.
-He also influenced the culture after him, and it is important for us to research the reception of his work in contemporary culture, a question is related to the problem of the translation of his works into other national languages and in the languages of other arts.
+He also influenced the culture after him, and it is important for us to research the reception of his work in contemporary culture, a question that is also related to the problem of the translation of his works into other national languages and in the languages of other arts.

 Dostoevsky, creating, aimed to transform the reader, and an important field of research for us is the study of the method the writer used in organizing his texts, in order to achieve his goal.

 The journal Editors (Tatiana Kasatkina, Nikolay Podosokorsky, Tatiana Magaril-Il’yaeva, and Caterina Corbella) are also the scientific supervisors of the International Readings “F.M.
 Dostoevsky in the Perception of 21st-Century Readers”, founded in 1999.
-The Readings are organized as an experience of equal collaboration among the academy, university, museum, and school.
-The youngest participants of the Reading – school and university students – can publish their original research in the section “Young Readings”.
+The Readings are organized as an experience of equal collaboration among the Academy, university, museum, and school.
+The youngest participants of the Reading – pupils and university students – can publish their original research in the section “Young Readings”.